djeada/Vtk-Examples/notes/03_input_and_output.md

 The important “why” behind the subclass approach: different dataset types need different handling.
 Writing `vtkPolyData` is not the same as writing `vtkImageData`, and mixing them up tends to fail loudly, or worse, appear to work while silently dropping information.

-**Do:** match the reader/writer to the dataset type you expect.
+**Do** match the reader/writer to the dataset type you expect.
-**Don’t:** ignore the output type, knowing whether you got `vtkPolyData` vs `vtkUnstructuredGrid` determines what filters you can apply next.
+**Don’t** ignore the output type, knowing whether you got `vtkPolyData` vs `vtkUnstructuredGrid` determines what filters you can apply next.

 #### Subclasses for Data Reading and Writing